 Sanofi US recalls all Auvi-Q epinephrine auto-injectors

 Epinephrine injection manufacturer Sanofi US has voluntarily recalled all Auvi-Q (epinephrine injection, USP) products on the market, including 0.15 and 0.3 milligrams strength, because they potentially could deliver an inaccurate dosage.
-It’s possible that Children’s Hospitals and Clinics of Minnesota patients or families may have received a prescription for this product.
+It’s possible that Children’s Minnesota patients or families may have received a prescription for this product.

 Please contact your health care provider for a replacement prescription.
 In the event of a life-threatening allergic reaction (anaphylaxis), patients should only use their Auvi-Q device if another epinephrine auto-injector isn’t available, and then call 911.

 Go to auvi-q.com for a list of frequently asked questions and more information regarding the recall.
 Call 1 (877) 319-8963 or 1 (866) 726-6340 from 7 a.m. to 7 p.m.
 Monday through Friday for information about how to return Auvi-Q devices.
 Sanofi US will reimburse out-of-pocket costs to those with proof of purchase of epinephrine auto-injectors.

 EpiPen Auto-Injector manufacturer Mylan has confirmed it has additional products available for those affected by the Auvi-Q recall.